Empagliflozin / Linagliptin Dosage

 Usual Adult Dose for Diabetes Type 2

-Initial dose: Empagliflozin 10 mg-linagliptin 5 mg orally once daily in the morning
+Initial dose: Empagliflozin 10 mg-linagliptin 5 mg orally once a day in the morning

--May increase to empagliflozin 25 mg-linagliptin 5 mg orally once daily if the lower dose is tolerated
+-May increase to empagliflozin 25 mg-linagliptin 5 mg orally once a day for patients tolerating the lower dose

-Maximum dose: Empagliflozin 25 mg-linagliptin 5 mg once daily
+Maximum dose: Empagliflozin 25 mg-linagliptin 5 mg per day

 Use: As an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus when treatment with both empagliflozin and linagliptin is appropriate.